torvalds/linux/Documentation/networking/dsa/configuration.rst

 DSA switch configuration from userspace
 =======================================

-The DSA switch configuration is not integrated into the main userspace network configuration suites by now and has to be performed manualy.
+The DSA switch configuration is yest integrated into the main userspace network configuration suites by yesw and has to be performed manualy.

 .. _dsa-config-showcases: